-- A) Members of the hazardous materials team shall receive additional compensation of one and one half percent (1.5%) based upon their normal rate of pay.
-Membership in the Hazardous material team shall include the requirement of the minimum hours of mandatory training per year as required by OSHA. - B) The City shall reimburse all bargaining unit members who are members of the Hazardous Materials team the actual cost of privately paid life insurance, up to One Hundred Fifty Dollars (\$150) annually.
-This payment shall be made after submission of a receipt to the City for reimbursement. - C) Any State-approved and reimbursed hazardous materials response, in or out of district, shall result in a compensation rate of Fifty Dollars (\$50.00) per hour for those employees who are off duty at the time of the response and Thirty-Five Dollars (\$35.00) per hour for those who are on duty.
-Those employees who respond on duty shall be considered on Z time during the response.
+- A) Members of the hazardous materials team shall receive additional compensation of one and one half percent (1.5%) based upon their base rate of pay.
+Membership in the Hazardous material team require attending the minimum hours of mandatory training per year as required by OSHA and attending two-thirds (2/3) of the regularly scheduled team trainings. - B) The City shall reimburse all bargaining unit members who are members of the Hazardous Materials team the actual cost of privately paid life insurance, up to One Hundred Fifty Dollars (\$150) annually.
+This payment shall be made after submission of a receipt to the City for reimbursement. - C) Any State-approved hazardous materials response, in or out of district, shall result in a compensation rate of two and one half times the employee's base rate of pay per hour for those employees (both on-duty and off-duty) engaged in the response.